The Beach Boys Today!: Background

-Wilson was also wracked with anxiety over his relationship with 16-year-old singer Marilyn Rovell.
-During the group's tour of Europe, he began consuming alcohol more frequently than he ever had, and channeled his feelings into writing songs.
-On December 7, in an effort to bring himself more emotional stability, he impulsively married Rovell.
-Around this time, he was introduced to marijuana by a new acquaintance from the music industry, Loren Schwartz.
-Wilson's habitual use of the drug caused a rift between himself and Rovell.
+Wilson was also increasingly anxious about his relationship with singer Marilyn Rovell.
+During the European tour, he began drinking more heavily and turned to songwriting as an outlet.
+On December 7, seeking emotional stability, he impulsively married Rovell.
+Around this period, he was introduced to marijuana by industry acquaintance Loren Schwartz.
+His regular use of the drug intensified marital tensions.

-On December 23, Wilson was to accompany his bandmates on a two-week US tour, but while on a flight from Los Angeles to Houston, began sobbing uncontrollably over his marriage and suffered a nervous breakdown.
-Al Jardine, who had sat next to Wilson on the plane, later said, "None of us had ever witnessed something like that."
-Brian played the show in Houston later that day, but was substituted by session musician Glen Campbell for the rest of the tour dates.
-This was the first time Wilson had skipped concert dates with the Beach Boys since 1963.
+On December 23, while en route to a U.S. tour stop in Houston, Wilson suffered a breakdown, sobbing uncontrollably during the flight.
+Al Jardine, seated beside him, later said, "None of us had ever witnessed something like that."
+Wilson performed the Houston show but was replaced by session musician Glen Campbell for the remainder of the tour.
+It marked the first time he had missed Beach Boys concert dates since 1963.

-Over the next month, the group returned to studio sessions and finished the tracks that formed The Beach Boys Today!.
-Wilson ultimately declared to his bandmates that he would be withdrawing from future tours for an indefinite period of time.
+In the following weeks, the group resumed recording and completed the tracks for The Beach Boys Today!
+Wilson then informed his bandmates he would withdraw from touring indefinitely.
 He said, "I told them I foresee a beautiful future for the Beach Boys group, but the only way we could achieve it was if they did their job and I did mine."
-According to Barry Mann and Cynthia Weil, Wilson had been considering retiring from the music industry, but changed his mind upon hearing their recent song "You've Lost That Lovin' Feelin'" (produced and co-written by Phil Spector).
-Wilson later told a journalist that his decision to quit touring was a byproduct of his "fucked up" jealousy over Spector and the Beatles.
-Journalist Nick Kent wrote that Wilson had also been "listening intently" to the work of Burt Bacharach and Hal David.
+According to Barry Mann and Cynthia Weil, Wilson was profoundly affected by Phil Spector's latest production, "You've Lost That Lovin' Feelin'", released in December 1965.
+He later told a journalist that his decision to stop touring was partly due to jealousy over Spector and the Beatles.
+Journalist Nick Kent reported that Wilson had also been "listening intently" to the work of Burt Bacharach and Hal David.

 Style

 Orchestrations and concept

 The Beach Boys Today! marked a stylistic departure from previous Beach Boys LPs and was their most musically sophisticated to date, featuring more complex and innovative arrangements.
-Academic Jadey O'Regan identified the album as the start of a period in which the band focused predominately on "unexpected structures and chordal movements, dense vocal harmonies, and a wide variety of orchestral textures not often heard in popular music of the time."
-However, musicologist Phillip Lambert disagreed with the notion that "Brian wrote B-side songs before his December catharsis and A-side songs in the sunny glow of his subsequent freedom", believing that the compositions which preceded his plane episode still showed evidence of progressive ingenuity.
+Academic Jadey O'Regan identified it as the beginning of a period marked by unorthodox structures, "dense vocal harmonies", and eclectic orchestral textures uncommon in contemporary popular music.
+Musicologist Phillip Lambert rejected the notion that "Brian wrote B-side songs before his December catharsis and A-side songs in the sunny glow of his subsequent freedom", believing that the compositions which preceded his plane episode still showed evidence of progressive ingenuity.